moj-analytical-services/rpackage_training/README.md

 ### Tests for the assemble crime data function

 Some tests for the assemble crime data function are given below.
-We are checking that when a valid path (and date) are supplied we get a data frame and no warnings are generated.
+We are checking that when a valid path (and year) are supplied we get a data frame and no warnings are generated.
 We are not worried about testing the content of the data frame here as that is controlled by the wrangle data function.
 We will cover that with the tests for that function.

+Due to the absence of bespoke error handling/ input checking in the function, and time constraints when running the training, we are largely ignoring the `year` argument in the assemble crime data funciton.
+Furthermore, for "real" production code it would probably be safer/simpler to have separate functions for "getting a data frame into R" and "doing stuff to the data frame".
+Strucuting it like this for the training is useful for conveying particular points in the training.

 Additionally, we are checking that when an invalid path is used we get an error.